nexodus-io/nexodus/docs/development/design/watch-api.md

 devices, _, err := informer.Execute()
 ```

-Notice that result of `informer.Execute()` is the same as the traditional list style api.
-Additionally an informer provides a chanel via `informer.Changed()` that you can use to wait for when you can call `informer.Execute()` to get a changed device list.
+Notice that the result of `informer.Execute()` is the same as the traditional list-style API.
+Additionally, an informer provides a channel via `informer.Changed()` that you can use to wait for when you can call `informer.Execute()` to get a changed device list.

 ```go
 informer := client.DevicesApi.